biff31337/AD-OTP/README.md

 ### User Enrollment
 Users need to enroll their accounts with a TOTP application like Google Authenticator.
-Open (Menue)Configuration -> User configuration and create new user, edit usernname and static part of desired password, check activated
+Open (Menue)Configuration -> User configuration and create new user, edit usernname and static part of desired password, check activated.
 Scan QR code with Google authentificator app to add account.

 ### Authentication